kin027/aerogap/README.md

 I'm an avgeek (aviation enthusiast) and data nerd.
 While I love to take connecting flights even when nonstop service exists ([not too long ago I flew from DFW to ABQ via...
 ORD!](https://my.flightradar24.com/kin_on_a_plane)), I'm also aware that many passengers are required to connect because no nonstop option is available for them.

 As a result, each time I munch on Biscoff cookies on a plane, I always wondered where my fellow passengers connected to or from.
 (Yes, with free wifi available on most U.S. carriers, I could've cruised through Instagram instead, but this is more interesting.)
-That curiosity led me to find the tables I used for this (linked below) and visualize unserved markets from the airports I frequent.
+That curiosity led me to find the tables I used for this (linked below) and identify unserved markets from the airports I frequent.

 ### Key Insights